-Adverse weather conditions Earthquake Fire Failure of irrigation water supply1 Insects2 Disease3 Volcanic eruption Wildlife
+Adverse weather conditions Disease Earthquake Fire Failure of irrigation water supply Insects Volcanic eruption Wildlife

-1If caused by an insured peril that occurs during the insurance period.
-2But not damage due to insufficient or improper application of pest control measures.
-3But not damage due to insufficient or improper application of disease control measures.
+But not damage due to insufficient or improper application of disease control measures.
+If caused by an insured peril that occurs during the insurance period.
+But not damage due to insufficient or improper application of pest control measures.